 Preprints are held in an archive run by Portico, who will post the full Research Square content repository in the event of the site ceasing to exist.
 This ensures permanence of all content posted to the platform.

-All preprints on the platform are published under a CC-BY 4.0 licence.
+All preprints on the platform are published under a CC-BY 4.0 license.
 For more guidance on licensing, please see the Preprint Licensing Information Page at ASAPbio.